sailalitha96/rehab_tracking/README.md

 3. Serial Comunication Motor uses the code for arduino to matlab communication.

-4. The image observed from the kinect sensor is 90 degrees roated to bring it to reference frame we use this function.
+4.  rotate_image.m - The image observed from the kinect sensor is 90 degrees roated to bring it to reference frame we use this function.